richie0866/Rostruct/docs/getting-started/execution-model.md

 local MyModule = project.Module:expect()
 ```

+You can also use the GitHub Release functions Rostruct provides to download a library and use it.

 ## Best practices

 * Only one LocalScript, if any, should manage module runtime
 * Code should not rely on services like CollectionService that expose you to the client, make an alternative
 * LocalScripts should try to finish ASAP and avoid yielding the main thread if possible
 * The codebase should never be exposed to the `game` object to prevent security vulnerabilities
+* Avoid using Rostruct in your project to load dependencies; Instead, check out [how to use a module](using-other-projects.md)